 The series launches on 18 September 2025 with a keynote by Katharina Natter, Senior Assistant Professor at Leiden University, entitled Between knowledge and assumptions: The migrant in the eyes of the policymaker.
-Her talk explores how European migration policies engage with expert knowledge—whether used, ignored, or misused—and how these practices shape the portrayal of migrants across different policy fields and national contexts.
+This hybrid event explores how European migration policies engage with expert knowledge—whether used, ignored, or misused—and how these practices shape the portrayal of migrants across different policy fields and national contexts.

 Upcoming talks